jermbo/CosmicChecker/README.md

 When you need to verify external styles exist.

+***Note: in order to run this properly a server needs to be running.
+It is a CORS issue to load a CSS from any location other than your domain.
+Make sure you are running browser sync or, if you are teaching, you have LiveServer turned on and being used.***

 #### inlineStyles

 When you need to verify inline styles exist.
 This can be done utilizing the `attribute` type as well, but this takes it a step further and checks multiple rules.